 “My interests in the city are quite secure,” Hopefinder said, lacing his fingers in front of him.
 The servants took away his soup.
 He’d taken only three sips.
 “How about yours?”

-“That’s what I’m trying to secure,” Blushweaver said.
+“That’s what I’m trying to do,” Blushweaver said.

 “Excuse me,” Lightsong said, raising a finger.
 “But what in the colors are we talking about?”